ssheikh17/currency-converter/README.md

 # Currency Converter

-A simple and clean Currency Converter built with **HTML, CSS, and JavaScript**.
+A **simple and clean Currency Converter** built with **HTML, CSS, and JavaScript**.
-It fetches real-time exchange rates from the **Frankfurter API**.
+It fetches real-time exchange rates from the **Frankfurter API**, making it interactive and practical.

 ## Features

 - Convert between multiple currencies (USD, EUR, GBP, JPY, AUD, CAD, INR)
 - Clean and minimal design
-- Fully functional in the browser (no additional setup)
+- Fully functional in the browser (no additional setup required)
+- Live API integration for real-time rates

 ## How to Use